MARTIMM/HikingCompanion/README.md

 <progress value="2" max="4" />

 * [x] Pressing the menu button `☰` shown on the map or other pages, will open a pane from the side to show a menu of options.
 A click on an entry will show another page.
 When selecting an entry, the menu is closed and a page will appear.
-* [ ] Each page may have a button `🏠` to the map page.
-Pressing that will return to the map page
+* [ ] Each page may have a button `🏠`🌐 🌍 to the map page.
+Pressing that will return to the map page.

 * [x] Layout of menu.
 * [ ] Layout of all pages must be coherent and matching the pages and colors from the book.